nunchistudio/blacksmith/documentation/faq.md

 behind this.
 This means having different kinds of revenue streams alongside services and support.

-In a near future, we will offer `enterprise` adpaters in addition to the `standard` ones for the `gateway` and `scheduler` interfaces.
+In a near future, we will offer `enterprise` adapters in addition to the `standard` ones for the `gateway` and `scheduler` interfaces.
 More details coming soon.